 She has directed documentary films for ABC/BBC including Breaking Bows and Arrows, an exploration of reconciliation in Bougainville after the civil war.
 The film won the United Nations Media Peace Award for Best Television, The AIBD World Award for the Promotion of Conflict Resolution and the Grand Jury Prize at the 3rd International Festival of Oceania Documentary Film.
 Liz has produced numerous feature length programs for ABC Radio National, online content, stories for international print media, and has published of over 30 books.
 She has a Phd from La Trobe University focusing on self-representational digital media practices in remote Indigenous communities.

-As Program Director, she has co-ordinated the development of the Digital Storytelling Program framework, the Language Lightbox app, multi-touch book templates, interactive maps and display panels for exhibition.
+In her previous role as Program Director, she co-ordinated the development of the Digital Storytelling Program framework, the Language Lightbox app, multi-touch book templates, interactive maps and display panels for exhibition.
 She is driven to cultivate effective collaborations with like minded organisations and support communities both on and off Country in the creation of cultural media and new digital tools which support cultural maintenance.

 Victorian Production Manager